The spectrum of the Poincar{\'e} operator in an ellipsoid: Introduction

 \section{Introduction}

 Large-scale flows in natural objects (e.g. planetary liquid cores or stars) are often subject to global rotation.
 A striking feature of such rotating flows is the ubiquitous presence of inertial waves (or modes in some geometries).
-These wave motions, which exist even without density effects for incompressible flows, are sustained by the Coriolis force \cite{kelvin1880vibrations}.
-If the rotating fluid has a non-zero and spatially uniform vorticity $ \vec{\Omega} \in \R^3$ (we define $\go:=\| \vec{\Omega}\|$), these motions are in the simplest case small-amplitude perturbations governed by the linearized rotating Euler equation for all $t\in\R$ and the incompressible condition
+These wave motions, which exist even without density effects for incompressible flows, are sustained by the Coriolis force \cite{greenspan1968theory}.
+If the rotating fluid has a non-zero and spatially uniform vorticity $ \vec{\Omega} \in \R^3$ (we define $\go:= \lVert \vec{\Omega} \rVert$), these motions are in the simplest case small-amplitude perturbations governed by the linearised rotating Euler equation and the incompressible condition

-where the vector $u$ is the fluid velocity and the scalar $p$ is the pressure.
-Inertial modes can be excited by various mechanisms in natural objects, such as orbital (mechanical) forcings \cite{rieutord2010viscous,noir2013precession}, surface viscous effects \cite{aldridge1969axisymmetric,cebron2021mean}, or turbulent convection \cite{zhang1994coupling,lin2021triadic}.
-For instance, forced inertial modes might have been recently detected in the Sun \cite{triana2022identification}.
+where the vector $u$ is the fluid velocity and the scalar $\psi$ is the pressure.
+Inertial modes can be excited by various mechanisms in natural objects, such as orbital (mechanical) forcings \cite{aldridge1969axisymmetric,rieutord2010viscous,lin2023resonant} or turbulent convection \cite{zhang1994coupling,lin2021triadic}.
 Moreover, inertial modes are often key in the dynamics of rapidly rotating fluids.
-Nonlinear couplings of inertial modes can indeed sustain flow instabilities \cite{kerswell2002elliptical,vantieghem2015latitudinal,vidal2023precession}, turbulence \cite{grannan2017tidally,le2019experimental} and, possibly, planetary (or stellar) magnetic fields through dynamo action \cite{reddy2018turbulent,vidal2018magnetic}.
+For instance, nonlinear couplings of inertial modes can sustain flow instabilities \cite{kerswell2002elliptical,vidal2023precession}, turbulence \cite{grannan2017tidally,le2019experimental} and, possibly, planetary (or stellar) magnetic fields through dynamo action \cite{reddy2018turbulent,vidal2018magnetic}.

 Owing to their considerable importance for planetary or astrophysical applications, inertial modes (and their related flows) are often studied in ellipsoidal geometries \cite{le2015flows}.
 Indeed, rapidly rotating fluid masses are usually ellipsoidal at the leading order \cite{chandrasekhar1969ellipsoidal} (because of centrifugal forces and, possibly, tidal interactions due to orbital partners).
 Let us give some definitions.
 For $A_1,A_2, A_3 >~0$, we introduce the ellipsoid